 Photo: Long-tailed cuckoo.
 (Photo from New Zealand Birds Online)

-3. What do these New Zealand native birds do while they are in New Zealand?
+3. What do these local birds do while they’re in New Zealand?

 Long-tailed cuckoo migrate to New Zealand to lay their eggs in forested areas throughout the country, which is why you can find them in the Dansey Road Scenic Reserve.